An Energy-Based Prior for Generative Saliency: Experimental Results

-\textbf{Uncertainty comparison:} As a generative learning framework, we further compare with existing generative saliency detection prediction models \cite{ucnet_sal} with respect to the quality of uncertainty maps in Fig.~\ref{fig:uncertainty_comparison_ucnet}.
-UCNet \cite{ucnet_sal} is a conditional variational auto-encoder (CVAE) \cite{structure_output} based RGB-D saliency detection network, where the model is updated via loss function in Eq.~\ref{CVAE_loss}.
-Different from UCNet \cite{ucnet_sal} with Gaussian latent variable assumption, our three new generative models (EGAN, EVAE and EABP) use an EBM prior.
-The posterior distribution of the latent variable is updated via gradient based MCMC \cite{neal2011mcmc}, avoiding the posterior collapse issue \cite{Lagging_Inference_Networks} within conventional CVAE \cite{structure_output} based framework.
-Fig.~\ref{fig:uncertainty_comparison_ucnet} shows more accurate deterministic predictions with more reliable uncertainty maps of our three EBM prior based generative models, where the uncertainty maps can explain the pixel-wise less accurate predictions.
+As a generative learning framework, we further compare with existing generative saliency detection models \cite{ucnet_sal} with respect to the quality of uncertainty maps in Figure~\ref{fig:uncertainty_comparison_ucnet}.
+UCNet \cite{ucnet_sal} is a conditional variational auto-encoder (CVAE) \cite{structure_output} for RGB-D saliency detection.
+Different from UCNet \cite{ucnet_sal} which uses a Gaussian latent variable assumption, our three new generative models (i.e., EGAN, EVAE and EABP) use an EBM prior for the latent space.
+The inference process of the latent variables is performed using gradient-based MCMC \cite{neal2011mcmc} in EABP, which helps to avoid the posterior collapse issue \cite{Lagging_Inference_Networks} within the conventional CVAE-based framework.
+Figure~\ref{fig:uncertainty_comparison_ucnet} shows that our three models can obtain more accurate saliency prediction performance and more reliable uncertainty maps than the baseline UCNet.